-If you’ve left job costing to another member of your staff or just want a quick refresher, here are the three costs you need to factor into your job costing to make it accurate:
+If you’ve traditionally left your job cost sheet to another member of your staff or just want a quick refresher, here are the three costs you need to factor into your costings to make it accurate:

 The total sum of hours payable hours worked by your employees to complete a job sounds simple to calculate.
 However, once you throw in overtime rates like time and a half and double time, you’ll quickly see how calculating average labour costs for your overall job costings can get tricky.
 We’ll discuss how to simplify complex labour costs in the next section.
 Without a digital system to do the hard work, though, it’s worth asking your accountant or bookkeeper to help you calculate an average labour cost and apply it to your job costing sheet.

-Calculating overheads isn’t as simple as labour and material costs.
+Calculating overhead costs isn’t as simple as labour and material costs.
 For one, overheads require a trade business owner to break down their daily operating costs and then attribute a portion of the total costs to each job individually.
-The goal of overheads is to capture all the job costing outliers that don’t fit under materials or labour and combine them to create an accurate job costing figure.
+The goal of overheads is to capture any outliers that don’t fit under materials or labour and combine them to create an accurate costing figure.

 What does a great job costing system look like?

 So far in this guide, we’ve talked about creating a job costing system by hand.
 However, the process of costing jobs doesn’t have to be something you do manually every single time you want to take on work.
-A job management software platform like ours can help take most of the busy work out of job costing.
+A job costing software platform like ours can help take most of the cost out of your next job cost.
 By automating the parts of the job costing process which don’t require your constant attention, you’ll have much more time to focus on the parts that do.